rkalz/ChatService-Config/README.md

         * origin - user-agent, used by session server
         * user - UUID for user signing out
         * session - Session ID being terminated
-    * Response - Mix of JSON and HTTP codes
+    * JSON response - Mix of JSON and HTTP codes
         * HTTP Codes
             * Internal Server Error - Can't connect to a service, unexpected errors in logic
             * Bad Request - Failed to parse request